Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 For Haniger, a strong finish could salvage some aspects of another season interrupted by injuries.
 When he went on injured list, he had a .220/.314/.463 slash line with 13 doubles, a triple, 15 homers and 32 RBIs in 63 games.
 The slow start was magnified by 28.6% rate — 81 strikeouts in 246 at-bats.
 That rate was a cause for concern considering it was an increase of 7 to 8% from his previous two seasons.

 Let’s say Haniger returns when rosters expand on Sept.
 1. It would give him 24 games of at-bats to try and work on some of the struggles that plagued him earlier in the season.
-During his time on the injured list, he’s studied the video of his swing in an effort to determine some the issues that led to timing issues.
+During his time on the injured list, he’s studied the video of his swing in an effort to determine some the causes that led to timing issues.
 Getting game action to work on those changes would be useful.

 If you recall back to 2017 season where Haniger dealt with two oblique injuries and then was hit in the face by a fastball from Jacob deGrom, he came back and struggled immediately, going 5 for 34 and looking lost at the plate.
-But one little tweak to his swing on a day off set him for a torrid final month.
+But one little tweak to his swing on a day off set him up for a torrid final month.
 Over his last 29 games, he slashed .366/.386/.659 with 10 doubles, a triple, eight homers and 17 RBIs.
 He took that change into the 2018 season where he had a breakout campaign, making the American League All-Star team with a .285/.366/.493 slash line, 38 doubles, four triples, 26 homers and 93 RBIs.

 “It can be one at-bat, it can be one crucial spot in a game where a pitcher makes a couple of pitches that he hadn’t been doing,” Servais said.
 “Something just clicks.
 You never know when it’s going to click.
 But you have to keep going out there and looking for it.
 That’s certainly Mitch and he wants to play.”